EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

-## Fixed issues and minor features - EPPlus 5.0.2-rc
+﻿#Fixed issues/minor features - EPPlus 5.0

+## Minor new features
+* Chart series will from version 5 handles both addresses and arrays.
+Arrays are handled in the StringLiteralsX, NumberLiteralsX and NumberLiteralsY arrays when a series is set to an Array ( for example {1,2,3} ).
+* Add support for BringToFront and SendToBack methods on the Drawings Collection to handle drawing overlap.
+* Add TopLeftCell to ExcelWorksheetView
+* Enabled Style.TextRotation=255 for Vertical Text in cells.
+Added new method ExcelStyle.SetTextVertical.
+* Add Pivot property to conditional formatting, to indicate a pivot source.
+* RichText on drawings can now handle paragraphs to get line breaks.
+Add method has new parameter NewParagraph.
+* Table source overload to PivotTable.Add method
+* 13 new functions supported in the Formula calculation engine: IFS, SWITCH, WORKDAY.INTL, TYPE, ODD, EVEN, DAYS, NUMBERVALUE, UNICHAR, UNICODE, CLEAN, TRIM and CONCAT
-### General fixes
+## General fixes
 * Cellstore has been rewritten.
 This should fix some issues with inserting and deleting rows and columns.
 Also fixes a sorting issue.
+* Fixed SchemaNodeOrder in many drawing classes.
+* Handling of [circular references](https://github.com/EPPlusSoftware/EPPlus/wiki/Circular-references) has been redesigned.
+## Fixed issues
 * Worksheet.Hidden does not always hide the worksheet.
-* Fixed SchemaNodeOrder in many drawing classes.
-* Handling of circular references has been redesigned.

-### Fixed Issues
-* Drawings will now move and size when inserting/deleting rows/columns depending on the `ExcelDrawing.EditAs` property.
+* Drawings will now move and size when inserting/deleting rows/columns depending on the ExcelDrawing.EditAs property.
 * Adding a Table caused an exception if a chart sheet existed in the workbook.
 * Adding a PivotTable caused an exception if a chart sheet existed in the workbook.
 * Custom document properties are case insensitive.